The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 It’s important to understand what percentage of your account you should be dedicating to each match type.

-(Note – below are approximations to give you a sense of some different approaches, and shouldn’t be taken as specific recommendations.)
+(Note – below are approximations to give you a sense of some different approaches, and they shouldn’t be taken as specific recommendations.)

 Strategy 1: Maximize Leads, Don’t Worry About Lead Costs